 Table 7 Comparison of the results of three-classes prediction algorithms based on criteria AUC and AUPR

-In Table 7 results of SNF-CNN averaged for the three classes and compared with other existing three-classes algorithms.
+In Table 7, results of SNF-CNN averaged for the three classes and compared with other existing three-classes algorithms.
 According to Table 7, the proposed algorithm has a high difference compared to other superior algorithms with the problem of ternary and has been able to challenge other algorithms.

 Conclusions

-Existing machine learning approaches are able to detect potential interactions of a drug by using large-scale data before taking the drug.
+Existing machine learning approaches can detect potential interactions of a drug by using large-scale data before taking the drug.
 However, they cannot predict comprehensive three-class DDIs, including degressive and enhancive interactions.
-It is more informative to clarify if a drug pair has an enhancive DDI or a degressive DDI or even non-DDI than recognizing a drug pair whether or not has DDI.
+It is more informative to clarify if a drug pair has an enhancive DDI a degressive DDI or even a non-DDI than recognizing whether a drug pair whether or not has a DDI.
 Without considering the pharmacological changes caused by DDIs, most existing approaches only report two-classes predictions.
-In addition, not only the occurrence of degressive and enhancive DDIs is not random, but also it represents a piece of information about those major behavers of those two drugs.
-None of the existing approaches investigates and considers this intrinsic important property of interactions when treating complex diseases [34] [34].
+In addition, not only the occurrence of degressive and enhancive DDIs is not random, but also it represents a piece of information about the major behaviors of those two drugs.
+None of the existing approaches investigates and considers this intrinsic important property of interactions when treating complex diseases [34].

 In this work, after representing comprehensive DDI data and drug features, we used the template of recommender systems to design a novel algorithm.
 Although the prediction obtained by our algorithm was inspiring, overall performance could still be improved.
-So we investigated those incorrectly predicted DDIs.
-To prove the algorithm in practice we checked case-by-case of the model prediction, in the latest version of the DrugBank database.
-Observations and investigations led to the discovery of three reasons for wrong predictions:
+Incorrectly predicted DDIs were investigated to prove the algorithm in practice we checked case-by-case of the model prediction, in the latest version of the DrugBank database.
+Observations and investigations led to the discovery of three reasons for wrong predictions, all of them related to differences between versions 4 and 5 of the DrugBank:

-1) The first is about removed interactions in DrugBank version 5 which are precisely labeled as DDIs in DrugBank version 4.
-For example, the old version of DrugBank records that Apraclonidine (DB00964) (also known as iopidine, is a sympathomimetic used in glaucoma therapy.) increases the atrioventricular blocking activities of Alprenolol (DB00866) and Bevantolol (DB01295), while the newer version removes them, so new research show they have no interaction.
+1) Removed interactions.
+Data was precisely labeled in DrugBanck version 4 is no longer labeled as such in version 5.
+For example, the DrugBank version 4 records that Apraclonidine (DB00964) (also known as iopidine, is a sympathomimetic used in glaucoma therapy.) increases the atrioventricular blocking activities of Alprenolol (DB00866) and Bevantolol (DB01295), while version 5 removes them.
+This represents a problem for new research as data shows no interaction.

-2) The second one is about drug Pairs which are labeled as non-DDIs in DrugBank version 4, but in the current version, they are reported as DDIs.
+2) Drug Pairs labeled as non-DDIs.
+Some drug pairs labeled as non-DDIs in DrugBank version 4 drug are reported as DDIs in version 5.
 For example, the pair of Valrubicin (DB00385) and Cyclosporine (DB00091), as well as the pair of Ergocalciferol (DB00153) and Calcitriol (DB00136) in the newer version of DrugBank, reports, Valrubicin (bladder cancer treatment drug) Increases the activity of the nephrotoxic drug Cyclosporine (A drug that suppresses the immune system with a special action on T-lymphocytes), while the combined therapy of Calcitriol and Ergocalciferol increases the risk or severity of adverse effects in the multiple-drug therapy.

-3) The last one refers to altering DDIs’ types, which are labeled as enhancive DDIs in DrugBank version 4, but in the current version, are labeled as degressive DDIs, and vice versa.
+3) Altering DDIs’ types.
+Labeled as enhancive DDIs in DrugBank version 4, are labeled as degressive DDIs in version 5, and vice versa.

-We expect that the SNF-CNN approach will be able to achieve better results in DDI prediction by a better dataset that has less missed or false information about drug pairs.
-For future work, it is recommended that drugs and their features always be collected from the latest version of DrugBank.
+We expect that the SNF-CNN approach will be able to achieve better results in DDI prediction with a better dataset that has less missed or false information about drug pairs.
+For future research, it is recommended that drugs and their features always be collected from the latest version of DrugBank.